TechnicallyWeb3/wttp-site/WORDPRESS_SITES.md

 - Restore from backup: `cp -r wordpress-export-backup/* wordpress-export/`
 - Re-run with `--dry-run` to understand what's being changed
 - Exclude specific directories if needed

+### Route Redirects Not Working
+- Check that `routes.json` syntax is valid JSON
+- Verify the redirect script was created in `wp-content/themes/`
+- Ensure client-side redirects are enabled in settings
+- Test with browser network tools to see redirect behavior

 ## Integration with WTTP